yomimono/ocaml-test-stdlib/README.md

 ### Whales

 A Dockerfile is included for the convenience of users who enjoy running `docker` commands.
-It uses the experimental, unreleased `bun` project to launch and manage the appropriate number of afl-fuzz invocations.
+It uses [ocaml-bun](https://github.com/yomimono/ocaml-bun) to launch and manage the appropriate number of `afl-fuzz` invocations.

 ## What tests are here?